globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 ## Why Do We Need Comprehensive Requirements

-Minimally, we need requirements because humans forget things and these forgetful humans routinely leave and join our product.
-Without something like a requirements document to provide the overarching goals and enough of the details, we lose track of what we've done and why.[^help-doc] Formally, many domains mandate a requirements documents, e.g., I primarily work in the regulated / validated Life Science domain where, among other mandates, there must be a requirements document.
-In this article I'll go beyond just meeting the mandates and make the case that a comprehensive requirements document makes every step of an agile way-of-working better.
+Formally, many domains mandate a requirements documents, e.g., I primarily work in the regulated / validated Life Science domain where, among other mandates, there must be a requirements document.
+Informally, we need requirements because humans forget things and these forgetful humans routinely leave and join our product team.
+Without something like a requirements document to provide the overarching goals and enough of the details, we lose track of what we've done and why.[^help-doc]  In this article I'll go beyond just meeting the mandates and make the case that a comprehensive requirements document makes every step of an agile way-of-working better.

   [^help-doc]: It's possible for the user guide to provide the info on what a product does, I've never seen one written as the system was built.
 Further, the organization provided for things like traceability don't map well to a user guide.
 I'm interested to hear about the user guide as the substitute for requirements.

 I see little discussion or innovation on the need for comprehensive requirements when working agile.
 What I see way too often are two extremes:
 - User Stories in a tracking tool as the requirements, e.g., Jira,
-- Waterfall style requirements documents, usually captured in an application life cycle management (ALM) tool, e.g., [Confluence](https://www.atlassian.com/software/confluence)
+- Waterfall style requirements documents, usually captured in a Word document or an application life cycle management (ALM) tool, e.g., [Confluence](https://www.atlassian.com/software/confluence)

 Let's examine the issues with each of these requirements approaches.